-Workplace Violence Prevention Training Course #3 – Violence in the Workplace Awareness & Prevention from Compliance Training Group.
+3. Violence in the Workplace Awareness & Prevention from Compliance Training Group

-This course is designed to aid employers and employees with preventing and resolving workplace violence.
-There is a focus on discussion and taking responsibility for one’s behavior and language.
+This course from Compliance Training is designed to aid employers and employees with preventing and resolving workplace violence.
+Training and development facilitators focus on discussion and taking responsibility for one’s behavior and language.

-Workplace Violence Prevention Training Course #4 – Maine Small Business Development Center Online Learning Portal.
+4. Workplace Violence Prevention from Maine Small Business Development Center

 This course is a blended learning solution with the focus being on giving employees an awareness of workplace violence and how to respond.

-The course discusses how workplace violence occurs and what can be done to prevent it.
-Specific emphasis is given on the hazards and how to have a prevention plan at worksites.
+The course from OSHA training solution discusses how workplace violence occurs and what can be done to prevent it.
+Specific emphasis is given on the hazards, how to be compliant, and how to have a prevention plan at worksites.

 The course presents the warning signs for workplace violence and how to prevent it.
 The different types of violence and how it transpires are also discussed.

 This course will aid employees and their employers safety training related to workplace violence.
-The lesson is divided into five parts and includes a video and quiz.
+This corporate learning lesson is divided into five parts and includes a video and quiz.

-Workplace Violence Prevention Training Course #9 – Violence in the Workplace Training from CCOHS.
+9. Violence in the Workplace Training from CCOHS

 This course has been recently redesigned to provide more examples and effective training relating to workplace violence.
-Users will see how this issue can impact businesses and their employees.
+Users and new hires will see how this issue can impact businesses and their employees.

-Workplace Violence Prevention Training Course #10 – Getting Real About Workplace Violence from Media Partners.
+10. Getting Real About Workplace Violence from Media Partners

 This course focuses on recognizing the potential for workplace violence.
 It also details how to take action when needed.

 If you look back at the two scenarios we started with, having the right response during these times can be the difference between escalation and de-escalation.
-With an effective training program, employees will understand the warning signs, appropriate responses, and already have a plan in place should such unfortunate events occur.
+With effective workplace safety training courses, employees will understand the warning signs, appropriate responses, and already have a plan in place should such unfortunate events occur.